globalwordnet/schemas/index.md

 The set of relations between synsets is limited to the following:

 **Princeton WordNet Properties**

 * `attribute`: A relation between nominal and adjectival concepts where the concept A is an attribute of concept B.
 * `causes`: A relation between two concepts where concept B comes into existence as a result of concept A.
-* `domain_topic`: "A relation between two concepts where B is a a scientific domain (e.g. computing, sport, biology, etc.) of concept A."
+* `domain_topic`: A relation between two concepts where B is a a scientific domain (e.g. computing, sport, biology, etc.) of concept A.
 * `domain_region`: A relation between two concepts where B is a geographical / cultural domain of concept A.
-* `has_domain_topic`: "A relation between two concepts where A is a a scientific domain (e.g. computing, sport, biology, etc.) of concept B."
+* `has_domain_topic`: A relation between two concepts where A is a a scientific domain (e.g. computing, sport, biology, etc.) of concept B.
 * `has_domain_region`: A relation between two concepts where A is a geographical / cultural domain of concept B.
-* `subevent`: "A relation between two concepts where concept B takes place during or as part of concept A, and whenever concept B takes place, concept A takes place."
+* `subevent`: A relation between two concepts where concept B takes place during or as part of concept A, and whenever concept B takes place, concept A takes place.
-* `instance_hyponym`: "A relation between two concepts where concept A is a type of concept B, and where B is a terminal node in the hierchy."
+* `instance_hyponym`: A relation between two concepts where concept A is a type of concept B, and where B is a terminal node in the hierchy.
 * `holo_member`: A relation between two concepts where concept A is a member/ element of concept B.
 * `holo_part`: A relation between two concepts where concept A is a component of concept B.
 * `holo_substance`: A relation between two concepts where concept B is made of concept A.
 * `hypernym`: A relation between two concepts where concept A is a type of concept B.
 * `hyponym`: A relation between two concepts where concept B is a type of concept A.
-* `instance_hypernym`: "A relation between two concepts where concept B is a type of concept A, and where B is a terminal node in the hierchy."
+* `instance_hypernym`: A relation between two concepts where concept B is a type of concept A, and where B is a terminal node in the hierchy.
 * `mero_member`: A relation between two concepts where concept B is a member/ element of concept A.
 * `mero_part`: A relation between two concepts where concept B is a component of concept A.
 * `mero_substance`: A relation between two concepts where concept A is made of concept B.